huan/node-facenet/README.md

 sudo apt-get install -y libjpeg-dev
 ```

-4.Error when run: `Error: error while reading from input stream`
+4. Error when run: `Error: error while reading from input stream`

 It is related with the `libjpeg` package